Refine your search

 School of Humanities, Philosophical Faculty

-I hold two Master of Arts degrees (English 2020; Literature 2021) and currently work as a doctoral researcher at the University of Eastern Finland.
-Previously, I have worked as a research assistant and a part-time teacher.
+I hold two Master of Arts degrees (English 2020; Literature 2021) and currently work as a project researcher in the project Weak-Tie Hypothesis in Complex Digital Networks (COMET), funded by the Research Council of Finland.
+I have also worked as a funded doctoral researcher, a research assistant and a part-time teacher at the University of Eastern Finland.
 At present, I teach the course Introduction to Sociolinguistics, which is part of the advanced studies in English Language and Culture.

-In addition to research and teaching, I have in recent years been an assistant of the editorial board for a collected volume published by Cambridge University Press.
+In addition to research and teaching, I have in recent years been an assistant of the editorial board for the collected volume Data-Intensive Investigations of English (Laitinen & Rautionaho 2026, eds.) published by Cambridge University Press.
 I have also participated in a working group exploring the use of artificial intelligence in university teaching and conducted a workshop on the topic for the staff at the School of Humanities.
 Currently, I serve as a board member of the Linguistic Association of Finland.
 Previously, I also wrote theater reviews for a local newspaper for several years.

 Publications